jeppekinslev/dark-theme-makro/README.md

 # dark-theme-makro README
-Theme package to use for GAMS and the other package (https://github.com/jeppekinslev/makro-gams-highlighting).
+Theme package to use for GAMS
+See also related package (https://github.com/jeppekinslev/makro-gams-highlighting).

 ## Features
 - Syntax highlighting